Law Office FAQ

 Does each spouse get 50% of the marital assets in a divorce?

 Not necessarily.
-The judge will rule on the division of assets based on each spouse’s income, custodial support, and a variety of other factors.
+If the parties do not agree on the division as assets, the judge will rule on the division of assets based on each spouse’s income, financial support, non-marital assets, and a variety of other factors.
 The court tries to determine an equitable–not necessarily an equal–division of assets.

 How does the “six month waiting period” work for divorce?